chaoexUser/api_en/README.md

 source|Programmatic transaction docking type, which is currently 1|int token|Request authentication, if the token expires, re-acquirement is needed.|string uid|User id|int
-local|languanges，Chinese traditional, zh_TW、en are selectable.|string
+local|languanges，Chinese traditional, zh_TW、en_US are selectable.|string
 timestamp|timestamp|string

 * response description：When the status interface returns is 200, the attachment contains the following data.
 If the status parameter is not 200, an abnormity occurs.